-Vernon Racing Canoe Club (1990-1991)
+Vernon Racing Canoe Club (1992)

-David Chambers, Vernon Racing Canoe Club (VRCC) President wrote up an article that may be found on the CORA website [20] about setting up an outrigger canoe club where he mentions acquiring canoes and specifically that "the world-famous Burrard has made its way around the Province acting as the starting boat for many clubs such as Kamloops, Vernon, Penticton and Salt Spring Island."
-"The Burrard" was with Vernon Racing Canoe Club from 1990-1991.
-Soon after "The Burrard" moved onwards to its next home, Vernon
+David Chambers, Vernon Racing Canoe Club (VRCC) President wrote up an article that may be found on the CORA website [18] about setting up an outrigger canoe club where he mentions acquiring canoes and specifically that "the world-famous Burrard has made its way around the Province acting as the starting boat for many clubs such as Kamloops, Vernon, Penticton and Salt Spring Island."
+"The Burrard" would assist with the start of the Vernon Racing Canoe Club when Cheryl Skribe moved to the Okanagan in 1992.
+Shortly after